exercism/x86-64-assembly/concepts/memory/introduction.md

 Declared data must have a name associated with it.
 This name is called a **label**.

-A label is a symbol that encodes the specific address of the variable in memory.
+A label is a symbol that encodes the specific address of data in memory.

 In NASM, trying to access data directly with its label does not yield the memory allocated, but its address: